IN Group: History

 Succeeding the "Printer of the King" (Imprimeurs du roi) and "Printers of the King for the Greek Language" (Imprimeurs du roi pour le Grec) named by Francis I in the 1530s and 1540s during the French Renaissance, the "Royal Imprimery" or "Printing Office" (Imprimerie royale) was founded by Louis XIII in 1640 at the instigation of Cardinal Richelieu.
 Following the French Revolution, it became the "Imprimery of the Republic" (Imprimerie de la République); following the coronation of Napoleon, the "Imperial Imprimery" (Imprimerie impériale); and following the Bourbon Restoration, the "Royal Imprimery" again.
 Finally, in 1870, the Third Republic settled on its current name, the "National Imprimery" (Imprimerie nationale).

 The Imprimerie nationale has long been the exclusive printer for the state, until the law of 1994 which made it a limited company with the state as sole shareholder.

 The Imprimerie nationale was also known to retain a unique collection of punches, a printing workshop, and a printing historical library.
 It possesses also numerous resources for the history of European printing, such as original documents of the Didot family.

 The printing firm carries on the official printing works of several nations around the world (130 commercial partners), like Lebanese passports in addition to the French ones.

 In the 2010s, the company's strategy was radically changed and oriented towards production of secure documents and provision of distant security solutions.
 In 2019, traditional printing only accounts for 5% of the group's total income.
+In September 2022, the Cour des Comptes audited the IN Group's digital shift and suggested a more aggressive growth through acquisitions to compete with the market's heavyweights.